 These guidelines promote safer student life activities and UT events whether fully or partially online, on campus or in outdoor spaces.
 This includes meetings of student organizations, recreational sports activities and other student gatherings of various sizes.
 These guidelines will be available when students return in August.

 UT modified dining options, including ordering, delivery and seating, to follow health guidance and limit unnecessary interactions.
 Please check specific websites for the latest information including operating hours and other details.

 Counseling and Mental Health

-The Counseling and Mental Health Center (CMHC) is providing its full array of services to students beginning fall 2020 and continuing telehealth services.
-The CMHC will extend its virtual hours and offer evening appointments to students in the fall.
+The Counseling and Mental Health Center (CMHC) is providing its full array of services to students and continuing telehealth services.
+The CMHC will extend its virtual hours and offer evening appointments to students.

 University Health Services

-University Health Services (UHS) is providing all services on campus this fall and will continue telehealth services.
+University Health Services (UHS) is providing all services on campus and will continue telehealth services.
 UHS will continue to offer students COVID-19 screening in its designated respiratory clinic and conduct contact tracing as needed.

 University Apartments are operating as usual, and students are being asked to follow university guidelines for personal care and social distancing, including in elevators, laundry rooms, restrooms, lounges and other common areas.

 Residents will be required to wear a recommended protective face mask in common spaces but not when they are alone or with their roommates in their own rooms or when eating at an on-campus dining facility.